 11 Then Jesus said, “A man had two sons.
 12 The younger son said to his father, ‘Give me my share of the property.’
 So the father divided the property between his two sons.

 Wait, wut?!
 “Fork over my share of YOUR MONEY, pops, I’m gettin’ the hell out of Dodge.”
 Like a snotty college freshman home at break: “Screw you, Dad, I reject your middle-class values.
-By the way, pass the roast beef…” Already I don’t like this kid.
+By the way, I need to borrow the car…” Already I don’t like this kid.

 According to New Testament professor Amy-Jill Levine from Georgetown, little bro’s demand for “his share” is flat-out rude.
 He’s acting as though Dad’s already dead, and treating the family’s wealth cavalierly.
 And according to Hamp Keathley at bible.org, most readers don’t appreciate the gravity of little bro’s request.
 He as much as tells Dad that he wishes he were dead.
 Dissing Dad AND the family name.
 And Dad shells out the dough anyway.
 No questions asked.
 Wow.